propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [sfNestedCommentPlugin](https://github.com/nibsirahsieu/sfNestedCommentPlugin) A behavior for propel 1.5 and symfony to enabled the model(s) to be commentable.

-* [sfPropelActAsBlameableBehaviorPlugin](https://github.com/ArnaudD/sfPropelActAsBlameableBehaviorPlugin) Symfony plugin for Propel 1.5 to autofill created_by, updated_by and deleted_by columns
+* [sfPropelActAsBlameableBehaviorPlugin](https://github.com/ArnaudD/sfPropelActAsBlameableBehaviorPlugin) Symfony plugin for Propel 1.5 to autofill created_by, updated_by and deleted_by columns?-.

 * [sfPropelLuceneableBehaviorPlugin](https://github.com/nibsirahsieu/sfPropelLuceneableBehaviorPlugin) A behavior for propel 1.6 and symfony 1.4 to enabled the model(s) to be searchable.